mybest

 Doesn't Excel in Ease of Use or Speed, but Leaves a Clean Cutting Surface

 CRAFTSMAN is a subsidiary of Black+Decker who makes gardening equipment and other tools.
-Their Electric Variable Speed Jig Saw uses a cord for its power supply and weighs five pounds not including the cord, which is six feet and eight inches long.
+Their Electric Variable Speed Jig Saw uses a cord for its power supply and weighs 5 pounds not including the cord, which is 6 feet and 8 inches long.
 When we tried cutting wood, we found the amount of vibration it produced put a burden on our arms, so it wouldn't be ideal to use for extended periods.
 It doesn't cut at a very quick pace, either, and large pieces of wood or jobs requiring multiple cuts would require a significant chunk of time.
 On the other hand, thanks to the slow cutting speed, it produces smooth surfaces with few jagged edges.

 One notable feature on this jigsaw is that the speed control dial is located on the trigger.
 It's not sensitive enough that you would be likely to change it accidentally, but the dial itself is small and not particularly easy to adjust.
 You can also change the cutting speed by adjusting the amount of pressure applied to the trigger, and it has an orbital action setting, so there's no lack of power options.
 It can be used to cut many different types of material or intricate lines.